Receptions and Exhibits

 5:00 - 9:00 p.m.

 Now a popular SEJ tradition, this is the conference’s best networking opportunity.
-After spending the day in the field, meet with hosts of multiple receptions.
+After spending the day in the field, meet with hosts of multiple receptions: Bracewell, National Audubon Society, National Parks Conservation Association, SciLine, Sierra Club and World Wildlife Fund.
 They’ll have experts on hand as well as displays, materials and, of course, great food and drink.
-And don’t miss the sneak peek at 2018 exhibitors and alternative vehicles.
+And don’t miss the sneak peek at our 2018 exhibitors.